CANSpiNproject/dh2025/README.md

 ![annotation_overview](results/annotation_amounts_in_chapters.png)

 ## Usage
-To use the notebook `get_annotation_statistics_and_visualizations.ipynb`, install the [gitma-canspin package](https://github.com/CANSpiNproject/gitma-canspin/tree/v1.6.2) following the instructions of its README.
+To use the notebook `perform_analysis.ipynb`, install the [gitma-canspin package](https://github.com/CANSpiNproject/gitma-canspin/tree/v1.6.2) following the instructions of its README.

 ## Licenses
 The original texts are in the public domain, with the exception of the German-language novels from the 20th century, which are protected by copyright.